-The EMV deadline at the pump is October 2020.
+The EMV compliance deadline at the pump is April 2021.
 Fuel station operators have till then to comply with the EMV standard for paying at the pump or assume the liability for payment card fraud that happens at their facility.

-Late EMV Deadline for Fuel Stations Leaves Consumers Vulnerable
+Late EMV Compliance Deadline for Fuel Stations Leaves Consumers Vulnerable

 Before big travel holidays like the Fourth of July, law enforcement officials issue warnings to consumers to watch for credit card skimmers at fuel pumps.
 Those warnings are necessary because fuel stations are among the last payment segments to adopt the EMV chip protocol, leaving consumers vulnerable to card fraud.